Test-ban body chief enters race to lead U.N. nuclear watchdog

 That fuelled suspicions that Russia tampered with the stations in an effort to hide information about the nature of the blast, which caused a spike in radiation in a nearby city.
 U.S.-based nuclear experts have said they suspect Russia was testing a nuclear-powered cruise missile.
 Russia told the CTBTO the explosion was none of its business and handing any radiation data to it was voluntary.

-The deadline for candidates to come forward is Thursday.
-The IAEA's 35-nation Board of Governors aims to choose Amano's successor next month.
+The deadline to nominate candidates is Thursday.
+The IAEA's 35-nation board of Governors aims to choose Amano's successor next month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)